amidaware/trmm-docs/docs/functions/automation_policies.md

 2. Client
 3. Site
 4. Agent

-and at each level you can Block policy inheritance from the level above using checkboxes in the appropriate screens.
+At each level you can block policy inheritance from the level above using checkboxes in the appropriate screens.

 ## Adding Windows Patch Management Policy